Metrication in the United States: Weather

-Consumer and retail
+Food and drink

 A shampoo bottle labeled with mL first and fl oz second.
-Note the ℮ estimated net quantity symbol indicates the product also conforms to European Union regulations.
+The ℮ estimated net quantity symbol indicates the product also conforms to European Union regulations.

-Some U.S. consumer products come in round metric sizes, which appears to be increasing because of the international nature of manufacturing, distribution, and sales.
-Many items are produced in round metric quantities, and some manufacturers opt to display the metric quantity first or more prominently (e.g. Oral-B Glide dental floss is available in 35-, 40-, and 50-meter packages).

-Perhaps the most common metric item sold is the two-liter bottle, while some supermarket chains also make their store brand soft drinks available in 3-liter sizes.
-Soft drink containers of 1 liter and 0.5 liters (and more recently 1.25 liter bottles) are increasingly sold alongside 12 fl oz, 16 fl oz, 20 fl oz, and 24 fl oz (355, 473, 591 and 710 mL) sizes.

-The half-liter water bottle (16.9 fl oz) has nearly replaced the 16 ounce size, while 700 mL (23.6 fl oz) and one-liter sizes are also common, though 20 fl oz and 24 fl oz sizes remain popular, particularly in vending machines.
+Some consumer products come in round metric sizes, a trend that appears to be growing because of international manufacturing and distribution.
+The two-liter bottle is one of the most familiar metric packages, and some supermarket chains sell store brand soft drinks in 3-liter sizes.
+Soft drinks in 1-liter, 0.5-liter and 1.25-liter bottles are increasingly sold alongside 12, 16, 20 and 24 fl oz (355, 473, 591 and 710 mL) sizes.
+The half-liter water bottle (16.9 fl oz) has nearly replaced the 16-ounce size, and 700 mL and one-liter sizes are also common, though 20 and 24 fl oz sizes remain popular, particularly in vending machines.

-Attempts to sell 3- or 4-liter jugs of milk, instead of gallons (3.785 L), have been largely unsuccessful, and such bottles are rarely seen in the United States; milk remains sold in binary divisions of the gallon, with half-pints, pints, quarts and half-gallons being the primary sizes.
+Attempts to sell milk in 3- or 4-liter jugs instead of gallons (3.785 L) have largely failed.
+Milk is still sold in half-pints, pints, quarts, half-gallons and gallons.